israelBuskila/Task-Manager-App/README.md

    - View all tasks from all users
    - Edit and delete any task
    - Filter tasks by user
+   - Access to the admin dashboard

 2. **Regular User Features**:
    - View only their own tasks
    - Create, edit, and delete only their tasks
-   - Filter tasks by status
+   - Filter tasks by status, priority, and due date

 ## API Endpoints